cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 }
 {% endhighlight %}

-This will then reliably enter D state until a signal is sent:
+This will then reliably enter D state until a terminal signal is sent:

 {% highlight bash %}
 % cc -o dstate dstate.c